MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

     Or, if you have the **Program.cs** file open in Visual Studio Code, you can select the run button above the editor.

-1. Review the console output from running the application.
+1. Review the console output that's generated by running the application.

     The application runs four test cases that demonstrate different scenarios:

-    - **Test 1**: Valid order processing with multiple items
+    - **Test 1**: Valid order processing with multiple items.
-    - **Test 2**: Invalid email address validation
+    - **Test 2**: Invalid email address validation  .
-    - **Test 3**: Declined payment handling
+    - **Test 3**: Declined payment handling.
-    - **Test 4**: Suspicious order security checks
+    - **Test 4**: Suspicious order security checks.

     Each test shows the step-by-step processing including validation messages, inventory checks, payment processing, shipping scheduling, and notifications.
 The output also shows how different failure scenarios are handled with appropriate error messages and cleanup procedures.

-1. Take a minute to identify the refactoring opportunities in the `ProcessOrder` method.
+1. Take a minute to consider your refactoring opportunities for the `ProcessOrder` method.

-    The `ProcessOrder` method contains several distinct responsibilities that could be extracted into separate methods:
+    The `ProcessOrder` method contains several distinct responsibilities that could be extracted into separate methods.

-    - **Validation and security logic**: Input validation and risk assessment could be extracted to methods like `ValidateOrderInput` and `AssessSecurityRisk`
-    - **Inventory management**: Stock checking and reservation could be moved to a `HandleInventoryReservation` method
-    - **Payment processing**: The payment logic with fraud checks could be cleaner in a `ProcessOrderPayment` method
-    - **Shipping coordination**: Shipping scheduling could be extracted to a `ScheduleOrderShipment` method
-    - **Notification management**: Customer communication could be moved to a `SendOrderNotifications` method
-    - **Order finalization**: Final order completion could be extracted to a `FinalizeOrderProcessing` method

-Understanding the existing functionality and identifying these opportunities will help you create a refactoring strategy that maintains business logic while improving code structure.
-The layered architecture already provides good separation of concerns at the project level, but the large method needs similar attention at the function level.
+Understanding the existing functionality and identifying refactoring opportunities will help you create a refactoring strategy that maintains business logic while improving code structure.
+The layered architecture already provides good separation of concerns at the project level, but the large ProcessOrder method needs attention.

 ### Identify refactoring opportunities using GitHub Copilot Chat (Ask mode)

-GitHub Copilot Chat's Ask mode is a powerful tool for analyzing complex code and identifying opportunities for refactoring large functions.
+GitHub Copilot Chat's Ask mode is a great tool for analyzing complex code and identifying opportunities for refactoring large functions.
 In Ask mode, Copilot can analyze your code structure and suggest ways to break down monolithic methods into smaller, more focused functions.

-In this task, you'll use GitHub Copilot to systematically identify refactoring opportunities in the `ProcessOrder` method and understand how to maintain business logic while improving code structure.
+In this task, you'll use GitHub Copilot to evaluate the ProcessOrder method and identify refactoring opportunities that maintain business logic while improving code structure.

 Use the following steps to complete this task:

 1. Ensure that you have the GitHub Copilot Chat view open with **Ask** mode and the **GPT-4.1** model selected.

-    If the Chat view isn't already open, select the **Chat** icon at the top of the Visual Studio Code window.
-Ensure that the chat mode is set to **Ask** and you're using the **GPT-4.1** model.
-The GPT-4.1 model is available with the GitHub Copilot Free plan and provides intelligent code analysis and suggestions for refactoring tasks.

-1. Close any files that are open in the editor except for OrderProcessor.cs.
+1. If you opened any files other than OrderProcessor.cs, close them now.

     GitHub Copilot uses files that are open in the editor to establish context.
 Having only the target file open helps focus the analysis on the code you want to refactor and ensures GitHub Copilot provides the most relevant suggestions.